What are the pros and cons of uterine artery embolization?

 How effective is uterine artery embolization compared to other procedures?

-A small number of studies have compared the outcomes of uterine artery embolization with those of hysterectomy (surgical removal of the womb) and myomectomy (surgical removal of the fibroid/s).
-The participants in these studies were women who hadn't been through the menopause and had heavy periods because of their fibroids.
+A small number of studies have compared the outcomes of uterine artery embolization with those of hysterectomy (surgical removal of the womb) and myomectomy (surgical removal of the fibroids).
+The participants in these studies were women who hadn't been through menopause and had heavy menstrual bleeding because of their fibroids.

 Uterine artery embolization compared to hysterectomy